IamAbhinav01/MediScanAI---virtualHospital/README.md

 This project lets users upload medical scans (Brain MRI, Alzheimer’s-related scans, and Chest CT), runs PyTorch models to infer findings, then generates a structured clinical report with an LLM.
 Users can continue with a context-aware virtual doctor consultation.

-Add screenshots or GIFs of the UI (upload → report → chat) here.

 ```
 Frontend → FastAPI → PyTorch Models → LLM → Response
 ```